IDDM ICD-10-CM Codes

 What does a diagnosis code for IDDM mean?

-A diagnosis code for IDDM (Type 1 diabetes) represents a standardized way to identify and communicate the presence of this chronic autoimmune disease in a patient's medical records or billing documents.
+A diagnosis code for IDDM (Type 1 diabetes) represents a standardized method for identifying and communicating the presence of this chronic autoimmune disease in a patient's medical records or billing documents.
 It provides crucial information about the patient's condition, facilitating proper medical care, billing, and research related to Type 1 diabetes.